 Seventh Annual Dolores Park to Maker Faire Social Ride with Rock the Bike: Join the Saturday, May 16th social ride from Dolores Park in SF to Maker Faire.
 Organized by Rock The Bike, the same group that puts on the Pedal Powered Stage at the Faire, this is a great chance to leave the car behind and ride with other Faire goers, musicians, and volunteers.
 The ride is mostly flat, 21 miles long.
 Gather at Dolores Park’s 19th St. It starts at 8:30am.
 Riding by 9:00am!

 Use Caltrain and/or BART to cover most of the distance, and then bike the final leg.

 Caltrain allows bikes on board.
 Take your bike on board Caltrain and get off at the Hillsdale station; then bike the short route.
 See the route here: http://g.co/maps/fpqga.
-Note that the route will be crowded with pedestrian, please ride safely.
+Note: the route will be crowded with pedestrians, please ride safely.